julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 ---

-The witch hunts swept across Europe like wildfire, burning tens of thousands — mostly women — accused of heresy, devil worship, or simply knowing too much.
+The witch hunts swept across Europe like wildfire, burning tens of thousands, mostly women, accused of heresy, devil worship, or simply knowing too much.
 But in the Balkans, something different happened.

 **Witches survived here**.